HamzaAshfaqdev/HamzaAshfaqdev/README.md

 ## 🔥 About Me

-I'm a passionate **Full-Stack Developer** based in **Karachi, Pakistan**.
+I'm a passionate **Full-Stack Developer** based in **Bahawalpur, Pakistan**.
 With a strong foundation in web technologies and a keen interest in continuous learning, I strive to build scalable and efficient applications that solve real-world problems.
 My journey in tech is driven by curiosity, creativity, and a commitment to excellence.

 - 🌱 I’m currently learning **Machine Learning and AI** to enhance my ability to create intelligent applications.
 - 👯 I’m looking to collaborate on **open source projects**, **web applications**, and **AI-driven solutions**.